Loans for your rural way of life

 Let Farm Credit help you put down roots and make your home ownership dream a reality.

 - How much house can I afford?

-This will depend on your employment history, credit history, current savings and debts, and the amount of down payment you want to make.
+This will depend on your employment history, credit history, current savings and debts and the down payment you want to make.

-You can take a look at some quick calculations by using our affordability calculator here.
+You can take a look at some quick calculations by using our affordability calculator.

 - How much cash will I need to purchase a home?

 The cash needed to purchase a home depends on a number of items.
 Generally, you will need:

 - Earnest Deposit: this includes a deposit made to the seller representing a buyer’s good faith to buy a home.
 This is typically held in an escrow account until closing and applied to the buyer’s down payment and closing costs.